LF0217/learngit/readme.txt

 Git is a great software
 Git is a free software
 Create a new branch div and feature
-Create a new branch div
+Create a new branch div and hidden